ChanwonJung/doosan-api-manual/source/applications/welding/digital_eip_interface/app_weld_set_interface_eip_m2r_process2.rst

 This function configures the communication interface for using a welder that supports **EtherNet/IP communication**.
 It defines the interlocking signals transmitted **from the welder to the robot controller**, specifically for **“Process 2” signals**.
-This setup enables synchronization between the welding device’s execution states and the robot motion sequence.
+This setup enables synchronization between the welding device's execution states and the robot motion sequence.

 Refer to the communication signal datasheet of the corresponding welder for precise signal mapping details.